-The Book of Revelation, comprising the last group of resource material of the New Testament, is unlike any of the other books and most likely the least understood.
+The Book of Revelation is unlike any of the other books of the New Testament and most likely the least understood.
 One of the main reasons for its inclusion in the canon literature is that it tells us that Jesus is God.
 Revelation is the Apocalypse of John (who most religious scholars believe is not the same John who wrote the Gospel due to its very different writing style), and it was composed at the end of the first century CE.
 Contrary to popular belief it does not include a prediction of the end time, and nothing in it substantiates the concept of a "rapture".
 These are ideas that gained popularity in relatively recent times.